JulijaSt/LaravelBlog/README.md

 2. Download or clone this repository to your computer (create LaravelBlog folder): `C:/Program Files/Ampps/www/LaravelBlog` .

 3. Add `.htaccess` file into `Ampps/www` folder.
-Then add the following lines:
+Then inside file add the following lines:

 ```
     <IfModule mod_rewrite.c>